 Because all your efforts are useless if your affiliate blog fails to generate a sale.

-So, once you decide a niche and start creating content, you constantly need to monitor for your reader’s behavior for optimizing the blog in a sale generating machine.
+So, once you decide on a niche and start creating content for your affiliate niche, you constantly need to monitor your reader's behavior for optimizing the blog in a sale generating machine.